wein.plus

 sweet

 One of the six officially recognised taste sensations (besides bitter, fatty, salty, sour, umami) that is perceived at the tip of the tongue.
 The sweet taste of a wine is perceived primarily on the basis of residual sugar; this is the amount of unfermented sugar in g/l.
-With a sparkling wine, the taste perception for "sweet" is different, as the carbonic acid reduces the sweetness quite significantly.
-However, the subjective taste perception for sweetness depends on many factors.
-Among other things, on the ratio of the various ingredients to each other.
-Therefore, the taste impression does not have to be identical to the actual analysis values.
-The opposite of sweet, in terms of taste, is acid.
-However, this does not apply in the chemical sense, because in this respect alkaline is the opposite of sour.
+The subjective perception for sweetness depends on several factors.
+Among others, on the quantity ratio of the different ingredients to each other.
+Therefore, the taste impression does not necessarily have to be identical with the actually determined analytical values.
+The carbonic acid content of wines can have a certain sensory influence on the perception of sweetness.

 Voices of our members